-The robustness of the robust order property (Definition 1.2) is used in the following proposition.
+The robustness of the robust order property (Definition 1.2) is used in Proposition 4.15.

 Proposition 4.15.
 Suppose that the pair (T, φ) has the robust order property and E is any poset.
 Then \mathbb{H}E forces the following.